apache/druid/examples/quickstart/jupyter-notebooks/README.md

 For the second PR, do the following:

 1. Update the list of [Tutorials](#tutorials) on this page and in the [ Jupyter tutorial index page](../../../docs/tutorials/tutorial-jupyter-index.md#tutorials) in the `docs/tutorials` directory.
-2. Updating `tutorial-jupyter-index.md` and provide the URL to the raw version of the file that becomes available after the first PR is merged.
+2. Update `tutorial-jupyter-index.md` and provide the URL to the raw version of the file that becomes available after the first PR is merged.